-- Upon receipt of a positive test report, the unit commander should immediately contact the SJA - Commanders' options following a positive drug testing result depend in great part on the basis for the testing.
-Authorized actions are outlined in Table 9.1 of AFMAN 44-197. - Authorized administrative actions following a positive drug test result include, but are not limited to, Letters of Counseling (LOCs)/Letters of Admonishment (LOAs)/Letters of Reprimand (LORs), denial of re-enlistment, removal from the Personnel Reliability Assurance Program status, removal from duties involving firearms, and suspension of security clearance - Upon notification of a positive urinalysis test, OSI or SF investigators will schedule an interview with the service member.
+- Upon receipt of a positive test report, the unit commander should immediately contact the SJA - Commanders' options following a positive drug testing result depend the reason for the testing.
+Authorized uses of positive test results in administrative actions are outlined in Table 9.1 of DAFMAN 44-197. - Authorized administrative actions following a positive drug test result can include, but are not limited to, Letters of Counseling (LOCs)/Letters of Admonishment (LOAs)/ LORs, denial of re-enlistment, removal from the Personnel Reliability Assurance Program status, removal from duties involving firearms, and suspension of security clearance - Upon notification of a positive urinalysis test, OSI or SF investigators will schedule an interview with the service member.
 Do not advise the service member in advance of the interview of the positive test result.

-AFI 44-121, Alcohol and Drug Abuse Prevention Treatment (ADAPT) Program (18 July 2018), incorporating Change 1, 21 November 2019, Corrective Actions applied on 19 December 2019
+- · Article 31, Uniform Code of Military Justice - Military Rule of Evidence 313 (2024) - DAFMAN 44-197, Military Drug Demand Reduction Program (5 September 2023) - AFI 44-121, Alcohol and Drug Abuse Prevention Treatment (ADAPT) Program (18 July 2018), incorporating Change 1, 21 November 2019, Corrective Actions applied on 19 December 2019, including DAFGM2024-01, 3 January 2024 - AF Form 1364, Consent for Search and Seizure (5 August 2019) - Quarterly and Annual DDR Inspection Checklist, October 2023